nin9/chats_app/README.md

 ### Chats and messages creation

-- In *go_app* redis handles the chat/message number using **Incr** command, then a pushes a job to sidekiq to create a chat/message and a response is sent to the user with the number.
+- In *go_app* redis handles the chat/message number using **Incr** command, then go_workers pushes a job to sidekiq to create a chat/message and a response is sent to the user with the number.

 - Sidekiq is then responsible for creating the chat/message, incrementing the chats_count/messages_count and presisting the data to mysql.